eric8395/baseball-analytics/README.md

 - Fastballs are the most common pitch thrown in baseball.
 However, we are seeing more often pitchers throwing harder and faster and providing a competitive edge against opponents.
 Faster pitches tend to be more difficult to hit (ie. batter response time to hit a baseball). **Target pitchers who excel at throwing fastballs above the average pitcher.**

 Timely hitting and pitching are other features that have a strong relationship with wins.
-For example, Salvador Perez and Zach Wheeler had the highest <a href = "https://library.fangraphs.com/misc/wpa/"> WPA (Win Probability Added) </a> amongst all batters and pitchers in 2021.
+For example, Shohei Ohtani and Corbin Burnes had the highest <a href = "https://library.fangraphs.com/misc/wpa/"> WPA (Win Probability Added) </a> amongst all batters and pitchers in 2021.

 - **Building a team around players who excel at advanced metrics such as WPA and pitchers with above average fastballs are likely to produce a successful winning product**.